|

 yet a third Sen tradition of tea named Mushanokojisenke.

-The tearooms Sotan built on the rear of the Sen
+The tearooms Sotan built on the rear of the Sen property

-The eight-mat Kanuntei, four-and-one-half mat Yuin, and one-and-three-quarter
+Kanuntei, four-and-one-half mat Yuin, and one-and-three-quarter

 mat Konnichian are viewed as setting the standard for wabi tearooms.